 Ravalli County has over 100,000 Acres of irrigated land that is split up into sections based on where irrigators pull their water from.
 These sections are headed by various ditch companies that oversee the storage and release of irrigation water to water right holding properties.

-The 1958 Ravalli Country Water Resource Report was created to help people understand where ditches are located throughout the Montana.
+The 1958 Ravalli County Water Resource Survey was created to help people understand where ditches are located throughout the Montana.
 Use part II of the document to identify which organization is responsible for providing water to your area of interest.

 Have a question about yours or another ditch?
 Contact your Ditch Rider by taking a look at the complete contact list bellow!
-The information provided is current as of July 2015 and will be updated annually.
+The information provided is current as of July 2015 and will be updated as able.

 The Natural Resource Conservation Service (NRCS) operates the system SNOTEL, short for snow telemetry.
 This system is designed to collect snowpack that helps develop accurate and reliable water supply forecasts.
 These forecasts help us prepare for the upcoming seasons on a number of fronts such as knowing how much water will be available for irrigation, drought response, and flood preparations.
 Check out what the snow pack looks like in the mountains surrounding our valley!